candidosales/grokking-algorithms/README.md

 * Do you have to calculate “every possible version” of X because you can’t break it down into smaller sub-problems?
 Might be NP-complete.
 * If your problem involves a sequence (such as a sequence of cities, like traveling salesperson), and it’s hard to solve, it might be NP-complete.
 * If your problem involves a set (like a set of radio stations) and it’s hard to solve, it might be NP-complete.

+# Chapter 9

+## Dynamic programming

+* Dynamic programming is useful when you’re trying to optimize something given a constraint.
+In the knapsack problem, you had to maximize the value of the goods you stole, constrained by the size of the knapsack.
+* You can use dynamic programming when the problem can be broken into discrete subproblems, and they don’t depend on each other.
+* Biologists use the longest common subsequence to find similarities in DNA strands.
+They can use this to tell how similar two animals or two diseases are.
+The longest common subsequence is being used to find a cure for multiple sclerosis.
+* Have you ever used diff (like git diff)?
+Diff tells you the differences between two files, and it uses dynamic programming to do so.
+* We talked about string similarity.
+Levenshtein distance measures how similar two strings are, and it uses dynamic programming.
+Levenshtein distance is used for everything from spell-check to figuring out whether a user is uploading copyrighted data.
+* Have you ever used an app that does word wrap, like Microsoft Word?
+How does it figure out where to wrap so that the line length stays consistent?
+Dynamic programming!